maiakotrosits {at} gmail.com

 The Lives of Objects

-Reconsidering material culture through questions of aliveness and deadness, agency and objectification.
+Reconsidering ancient material culture through questions of aliveness and deadness, agency and objectification.

 Rethinking Early Christian Identity

-Rewriting early Christian history as a history of diasporic haunting and transgenerational trauma.
+Rewriting early Christian history as a history of Jewish diasporic haunting and transgenerational trauma.

 NEW:

-Theory, History, and the Study of Religion in Late Antiquity forthcoming with Cambridge University Press, January 2023.
+Theory, History, and the Study of Religion in Late Antiquity now out with Cambridge University Press, January 2023.
 See here.

-OUT NOW: a collaboration with Machines In Between, a project by John Modern
+OUT NOW: a podcast and collaboration with Machines In Between, a project by John Modern

 Maia talks about The Lives of Objects on Things Not Seen with David Dault